Tiffin Sambar | hotel style Idli Sambar

 • Add it to the mixie jar and grind it into a fine powder

-• When ghee turns hot add mustard seed and lets them splutter
+• When the ghee turns hot, add mustard seed and let it splutter

 • Furthermore, add curry leaves and mix well